giglioq/quinten-dynamics-v2/content/blog/TO-DO/to-do.md

 # To Do List for this website

-- Fix Blog queries
 - Fill out side bar
 - Touch up front page and header
     - sidebar padding
-    - sticky header
 - Create skeleton for
    - notes
    - projects
-- Stick Footer to bottom
+- Remove footer from blog posts
 - __Update Colors__

+# Blog

+- format title and start of article better

 # Mobile
 - Headers are too big
-- No Burger Menu
 - put sidebar in burger /make collapsed